Kokonico/Hackulation/README.md

 - `b` to place a block
 - `d` to delete a block
 - `l` to spawn 100 ml of liquid
+- `g` to spawn a fully dense block of gas
 - `space` to tick the simulation, hold it down to tick multiple times

 ## How to contribute